Zoltán Žebík

-Zoltán Žebík (born 3 August 1992) is a retired Slovak footballer who last played for 2. liga club FC VSS Košice as a centre back.
+Zoltán Žebík (born 3 August 1992) is a retired Slovak footballer who is most known for playing with 2. liga club FC VSS Košice, as a centre back.

 Club career

 MFK Košice

-Žebík made his professional Fortuna Liga's debut for MFK Košice on April 18, 2015 against DAC Dunajská Streda.
+Žebík broke into the Košice A-team in 2015 following good performances for the reserve side.
+He made his professional Fortuna Liga's debut for MFK Košice on April 18, 2015 against DAC Dunajská Streda.
+His first league goal for Košice came in a 1–1 draw against FK Senica, scoring a header in the 25th minute.